skkra0/lum/README.md

 # pkmn-bw-script-tools
-Commands for reading and modifying script files from Pokemon Black/White ROMS\
+Tools for reading and modifying script files from Pokemon Black/White ROMS.\
-Rewriting in C++
+Now rewriting in C++